-ATI and ATI Mobility Radeon are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
-Intel is a trademark of Intel Corporation in the U.S. and other countries.
+Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
 Microsoft and Windows are U.S. registered trademarks of Microsoft Corporation.
 SD Logo is a trademark of its proprietor.

 The information contained herein is subject to change without notice.
 The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
 HP shall not be liable for technical or editorial errors or omissions contained herein.